MSc in Business Administration and Data Science

 You are qualified for (but not guaranteed) admission to the programme if you:

-C) Have a bachelor degree (or will by study start)
+3. Have a bachelor degree or will have by study start

 The programme requires English at Danish level A.